micha1805/jwtauthentication/README.md

 `/api/v1/demo`

-You'll get a simple `Hello World!` plain text reponse if you are authenticated.
+You'll get a simple `Hello World!` plain text reponse if you are authenticated, a 403 otherwise.
 To be authenticated you need to have a Bearer token header with the JWT token receive via login or signup.

 Example :